Conservation of American bison: Early efforts

 In the late 1860s, private citizens independently began to capture and shelter bison.
 In 1874, both houses of Congress passed H.R.
 921, To prevent the useless slaughter of buffaloes within the territories of the United States, but President Ulysses S. Grant did not sign it, resulting in a pocket veto.
 By the late 1880s, the great herds of bison that once dominated the landscape were nearly gone.
+The near decimation of the species unraveled fundamental ties between bison, grassland ecosystems, and Plains Indians' cultures and livelihoods.
+Bison were for all practical purposes ecologically extinct across its former range, with multiple consequences for grassland biodiversity.
 As they suffered a severe population bottleneck, bison became a species of conservation concern and various efforts to preserve the species through protection and stewardship began.
-The near decimation of the species unraveled fundamental ties between bison, grassland ecosystems, and Plains Indians’ cultures and livelihoods.
 As hunting ceased and private citizens provided grazing land, the ability of bison to increase their numbers was evident.
 As ranchers began to raise bison as livestock, they bred some of them with cattle.
-These bison-cattle hybridization experiments failed and were not repeated.
+These bison–cattle hybridization experiments failed and were not repeated.
 Most of the bison available to establish conservation herds were from private herds resulting in cattle gene introgression being present in today's herds.
-Bison were for all practical purposes ecologically extinct across its former range, with multiple consequences for grassland biodiversity.

-Oral accounts of the Confederated Salish and Kootenai tribes recall a man of the Pend d’Oreille tribe named Atatice who knew something needed to be done as the buffalo disappeared.
-Atatice’s son Latati, or Little Peregrine Falcon, eventually led six orphan bison west to the Flathead Reservation.
+Oral accounts of the Confederated Salish and Kootenai tribes recall a man of the Pend d'Oreille tribe named Atatice who knew something needed to be done as the buffalo disappeared.
+Atatice's son Latati, or Little Peregrine Falcon, eventually led six orphan bison west to the Flathead Reservation.
 His stepfather, Samuel Walking Coyote, sold them to horse traders Michel Pablo and Charles Allard in 1884.
 The Pablo-Allard herd grew until 1896 when Allard died and his half of the herd was dispersed as it was sold to ranchers.
-Pablo’s herd continued to grow and range wild along the Flathead River.
+Pablo's herd continued to grow and range wild along the Flathead River.
 By the early 1900s, the Pablo-Allard herd was said to be the largest collection of the bison remaining in the U.S. Pablo was notified in 1904 that the government was opening up the Flathead Reservation for settlement by selling off parcels of land.
 After failed negotiations with the U.S. government, Pablo sold the herd to the Canadian government in 1907.
 The transfer took until 1912, as the bison were captured and shipped by train from Ravalli, Montana, to Elk Island to establish a conservation herd.